mykelalvis/FT/Traveller/Races/Martian.md

 #### Creating Martian Travellers
 Martians are humanoid and can carry out any task a human can with roughly equal efficiency once they have been shown how.
 Their language is very difficult to pronounce and hard to follow for non-Martians, so they tend to use Anglic or other local languages, which they have no apparent difficulty in learning.

-Characteristics Martian Travellers have the following modifiers applied to their characteristics: STR-1, END- 1, DEX+1.
+Characteristics Martian Travellers have the following modifiers applied to their characteristics: STR-1, END-1, DEX+1.
 EDU is rolled on 1D and cannot be increased beyond 7.

 Traits Martian Travellers all possess the following traits:
 Adaptability: All Martians have an instinctive ability to figure out what a tool or item can be used for –